tgentry300/backend-epithet-generator/instructions/sprint_a.md

 - Demonstrate a minimal Flask project structure.
 - Configure and instantiate an instance of a Flask application using the factory method design pattern.
 - Define view functions and routes for GET requests.
-- Serve JSON encoded responses
+- Serve JSON encoded responses.